realadvisor/rifm/README.md

 | **children** | ({ value, onChange }) => Node |         | value and onChange handler you need to pass to underlying input element             |
 | **mask**     | boolean (optional)            |         | use replace input mode if true, use cursor visual hacks if prop provided            |
 | **replace**  | string => string (optional)   |         | format postprocessor allows you to fully replace any/all symbol/s preserving cursor |

+See the [Demo](https://istarkov.github.io/rifm) there are a lot of examples there.

 ## Thanks